KeenMate/db-gen/README.md

 If you only specify `MappedType` it will try to find mapping function in global mappings, stoping generation with error if it didnt.
 Setting `MappingFunction` without `MappedType` will do nothing.

 #### Parameters

+> DISCLAIMER: Needs clarification

-It doesnt make sense to only use some parameter, so you can only change `MappedName`,`MappedType`, and `IsNUllable`.
-This also means that you cant set parameter value to boolean, you can only set it to object with custom mapping
+It doesn't make sense to only use some parameter, so you can only change `MappedName`,`MappedType`, and `IsNUllable`.
+This also means that you can't set parameter value to boolean, you can only set it to object with custom mapping

 ### Overloaded function

+> DISCLAIMER: Needs clarification

 To prevent a LOT of issue with overloaded functions, you are forced to specify mapped name for each function that has some overload.

-The name has to be unique in schema, but checking is not yet implemented, so be carefull!!!
+The name has to be unique in schema, but checking is not yet implemented, so be careful!!!